 Welcome to Horton Congregational Church!
 We are Congregationalists, meaning we are organized and governed by our own church body.
 Each Congregational church in America runs independently from the National Association, although the National is available for assistance at all times for any individual church assistance.

 We are a Scripture based church, professing our faith through a personal relationship with Jesus Christ.
 Our services lean toward a traditional setting with our sermon each Sunday derived from a passage from the Bible.
 We have a strong church family which supports one another in good times and in bad.
 Our quaint sanctuary is warm and welcoming, so please come and join us some time!
-Our service generally lasts an hour and we begin our time of worship at 10:30.

 A Brief History

 The Horton Congregational Church was gathered in 1854.
 The Church is a congregational church which basically means that the church’s form of government includes a membership vote on important matters.
 The Church is is a member of the National Association of Congregational Christian Churches.
 A brief history of the Horton Congregational Church finds that the current church building we call ‘home’ was established in 1854.